Miroslav6/fecasereact/README.md

-This project was bootstrapped with Create React.
+This project was bootstrapped with React, JQuery, SCSS, HTML, Bootsrap.

 The goal of the project is to create a page which contain a table with dynamic data.